noemimessori/CookingAlly/README.md

 Number of images: 2360
 Split: Train set 75%, Valid set 16%, Test set 9%

+Our custom dataset can be found at https://universe.roboflow.com/project-0tja1/ingredients-cfeum

 ## Usage
 To build the pretrained demo in Android Studio, import the project and navigate to the recipeAI/recipeAI directory.
 Then, connect a device and press 'run'. ....